 Ignoring specific software updates is a bit different now in modern versions of OS X now that updates are handled by the Mac App Store.
-From OS X Yosemite, Mavericks, Mountain Lion and onward, if you don’t want to install an update you will need to hide it from being visible within the Updates tab of teh App Store itself.
+From OS X El Capitan, Yosemite, Mavericks, Mountain Lion and onward, if you don’t want to install an update you will need to hide it from being visible within the Updates tab of the App Store itself.
 This differs from using the old ignore approach offered before the App Store began handling all updates available to the Mac operating system.
 Ultimately the new ignoring updates option is quite easy to use however, so you won’t find it difficult to either hide or later unhide any given update available to OS X this way.

 How to Hide Software Updates from the Mac App Store

 This works to hide system software updates to OS X only, not specific individual app updates:

 - From the Mac App Store, look under the “Updates” tab

 - Right click on an item under the Software Update list and choose “Hide Update”

 This works to ignore entire system software updates, even major versions like Yosemite, or minor point release updates of OS X system software too.

 And of course you can hide the updates that don’t apply to you using this method as well, like some of the more obscure updates that are pushed to all Macs despite not necessarily applying to all Mac users.

 The update will disappear from the list found in App Store Updates.